 Address: Marine Palace, Papanasam Beach, Varkala, Kerala 695141, India

 A captivating beach town with a devotional ambience

 Varkala is indeed a charming beach hamlet located about one and half hour’s drive from the state capital Thiruvananthapuram.
-Varkala is an optimistic mix of beach exquisiteness and devotional ambiance.
+Varkala is an optimal mix of beach exquisiteness and devotional ambiance.
 This is perhaps the only location in Southern India where the steep cliff and flat land adjoins the Arabian Sea.
+There are just so many places to visit in Varkala.
 The golden island with its virgin landscape and the enthralling Kappil Pozhi with its linear landscape transports you to an ethereal world of peace and relaxation.

 Get Trip101 in your inbox